What is an Agency Account?

-An advertiser can provide access to any listed agency directly through the platform.
+Advertisers can provide access to any agency directly through the platform.
 The advertiser can search for the agency team within the Integrated Partner list and provide the required permissions.

 For more details regarding Agency permissions click here.

-Note - granting agency access permission may include access to raw data reports (related to the agency's campaigns only), as well as to aggregated data.
+Note that granting agency access permission may include access to raw data reports (related to the agency's campaigns only), as well as to aggregated data.